MUCodeAcademy/MidlandCode-C13/Module 3 - Intro to React/Week 1/Day 4 - Thursday/Classwork/classwork.md

 # Classwork

-Take our project we started yesterday and let's add some actual state to it!.
+Take our project we started yesterday and let's add some actual state to it.

 - Try to add the element to the array of Todos itself so it displays to the page, to see how that will work.
 - Try adding sorting and/or filtering to the list of displayed todos